kyma-project/kyma/docs/getting-started/08-connect-external-application.md

 type: Getting Started
 ---

 Let's now integrate an external application to Kyma.
 In this set of guides, we will use a sample application called [Commerce mock](https://github.com/SAP-samples/xf-addons/tree/master/addons/commerce-mock-0.1.0) that simulates a monolithic application.
 You will learn how you can connect it to Kyma, and expose its API and events.
-In further guides, you will subscribe to one of Commerce mock events (**order.deliverysent.v1**) and see how you can use it to trigger the logic of the `orders-service` microservice.
+In further guides, you will subscribe to one of Commerce mock events (`order.deliverysent.v1`) and see how you can use it to trigger the logic of the `orders-service` microservice.

 ## Reference

 This guide demonstrates how [Application Connector](/components/application-connector/) works in Kyma.
 It allows you to securely connect external solutions to your Kyma cluster.

 ## Steps

-Follows these steps:

 ### Deploy the XF addons and provision Commerce mock